lmcinnes/umap/README.rst

 McInnes, L, Healy, J, *UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction*, ArXiv e-prints 1802.03426, 2018

-A broader introduction to UMAP targetted the scientific community can be found in our `paper published in Nature Review Methods Primers  <https://doi.org/10.1038/s43586-024-00363-x>`_:
+A broader introduction to UMAP targeted the scientific community can be found in our `paper published in Nature Review Methods Primers  <https://doi.org/10.1038/s43586-024-00363-x>`_:

 Healy, J., McInnes, L. *Uniform manifold approximation and projection*.
 Nat Rev Methods